j-ehrhardt/paramOpt/README.md

 - `target_match` minimizes the prediction error against a requested quality target.
 - `maximize` maximizes the surrogate's predicted quality directly.
 This is the open-loop formulation used to propose promising parameter combinations for physical validation.

-In both modes, only parameters selected by `FOR_OPT_PARAMS` are changed and each update is projected onto the parameter range observed in the training data.
+In both modes, only parameters selected by `FOR_OPT_PARAMS` are changed.
+Every method is projected onto the same configured physical bounds; when no bounds are supplied, paramOpt deterministically uses the bounds of the complete cleaned DoE.

 ## Method